-I am always really amazed at how scammers construct fake ID cards and forge passports and do it so badly that those documents might as well have "FAKE" printed all over them.
+I am always really amazed at how scammers construct fake ID cards and forge passports and do it so badly that those documents might as well have FAKE printed all over them.
 In my scambaiting exploits, I have literally conned many Internet scammers into providing me with their alleged ID cards or passport scans, sometimes both.
 In every single case, those IDs and passports were very badly faked, often by scammers who were really beyond stupid.
 Of course the people who were presented with those fake documents and believed that they were authentic were even more stupid than the scammers.

-Right away, you can see that the name "George Cole" and "London" are in a completely different font from the official international passport font.
+Right away, you can see that the name George Cole and London are in a completely different font from the official international passport font.
 The photo has been Photoshopped to cover the original photo and you can tell that by the background on the left of the head is different to the background on the passport page.

 This forged Australian passport is riddled with obvious mistakes.
 The main photo on the left has very obviously been superimposed over the top of the original photo and the shape is wrong.
 Italics are never used on any passports.
-A "<" symbol has been wrongly inserted before the surname on the machine readable zone and it is mis-aligned.
-There is no signature on the page and the issuing Authority should be "AUSTRALIA", not "AUSTRALIAN".
+A '<' symbol has been wrongly inserted before the surname on the machine readable zone and it is mis-aligned.
+There is no signature on the page and the issuing Authority should be AUSTRALIA, not AUSTRALIAN.
 There are many other obvious errors.

 The above passport is not just badly forged - it is ridiculously stupid.
-Not only is it easy to see that the name "Chloe Madison" has been substituted for the real name in a completely different font, no British white Caucasian male would be named "Chloe".
-It is reminiscent of the Johnny Cash song "A Boy Named Sue".
+Not only is it easy to see that the name Chloe Madison has been substituted for the real name in a completely different font, no British white Caucasian male would be named Chloe.
+It is reminiscent of the Johnny Cash song 'A Boy Named Sue'.

-It is very clear that the surname "Lieverdink" and the year "1949" have been inserted in a completely different font with much heavier intensity.
+It is very clear that the surname Lieverdink and the year 1949 have been inserted in a completely different font with much heavier intensity.
 It literally screams FORGERY.
 You would think that a scammer would look at his forgery and try to make it less obvious.

-The name "Marvin Carradine" is very notorious, having been used in a great variety of scams over the years.
+The name 'Marvin Carradine' is very notorious, having been used in a great variety of scams over the years.
 The name is in a completely different font and intensity, as well as the name in the machine readable zone at the bottom.
 The photo is unacceptable as a passport photo, as it should only be head and shoulders.
 It is a pathetically bad forgery, but that is to be expected from these really stupid West African scammers.

 This forged passport is better than most, but the scammer did make some obvious blunders.
 For instance, the photo on the main page has obviously been pasted on top of the original photo and is sharper than the rest of the graphic.
 The font used in the data is smaller than the machine readable line font and that proves that the data font is forged.

 This forged passport is another insult to my intelligence.
 The name has been faked in a different font, along with the name in the machine readable zone at the bottom.
 How anybody could be fooled by this crap is totally beyond me.

-This moron scammer was lazy and merely deleted the passport owner's real name and substituted the name "David John" in the appropriate spots.
-Not only that, he wrote "Mr John" as the surname, a real piece of idiocy.
+This moron scammer was lazy and merely deleted the passport owner's real name and substituted the name David John in the appropriate spots.
+Not only that, he wrote Mr John as the surname, a real piece of idiocy.
 But the fool used a variety of fonts in a number of sizes, something that is never done on any real passport.
 The photo would be totally unacceptable on any passport these days, as such photos must be head and shoulders only.

 Here is another example of a stupid scammer who was too lazy to type in his name in a font that even closely resembled that on the original passport.
-His name "Michael George" is in such an obviously different font that only a blind person would fail to notice it.
+His name Michael George is in such an obviously different font that only a blind person would fail to notice it.

-Here is a real passport that was stolen or misappropriated from somebody called Raheel, whose name appears in the "Given Names" section.
-The photo is probably original, but the names "Zack" and "Abraham" have been inserted in a different font that is very obvious, along with the same on the machine readable line.
+Here is a real passport that was stolen or misappropriated from somebody called Raheel, whose name appears in the Given Names section.
+The photo is probably original, but the names Zack and Abraham have been inserted in a different font that is very obvious, along with the same on the machine readable line.

 This fake passport is riddled with the most obvious errors.
 No passport uses lower case font, as in the scammer's name on this passport.
 The name in the machine readable area is in lower case and in a different font.
 The expiry date is in yet another different font.
-The nationality is not "AMERICA" - it is always "UNITED STATES OF AMERICA".
+The nationality is not AMERICA - it is always UNITED STATES OF AMERICA.
 The photo must be front-on head and shoulders, not a half side view.
 This is a pathetically bad forgery.

 This is one of the worst and most careless forgeries that I have encountered.
 The scammer used three different fonts and it is easy to see that the strength of the fonts is far too heavy.
 But the massive mistake is on the machine readable line, where this idiot didnt change the name, which is Charles Colocino.
 This name has frequently been used in the infamous Airport Consignment Scam.
 So the scammer forged an already forged passport.
 The signature of the holder is the notorious Mr Colocino, so the scammer forgot to change this as well.

 Firstly, the photo on this forged passport is completely unacceptable.
 It should have had a white background with nothing but the head and shoulders of the passport holder and certainly no flag.
 It was taken from a photo of Jennifer Psaki, President Biden's press secretary that was posted on a Georgetown University page.
 Then there are all the badly made changes to the information, such as the name.
 The stupid scammer used a different font with heavier intensity and even put the first name abbreviation in the Surname field.
-The biggest stupidity was leaving the name "Marthen Lussie" that had been forged onto the original copy of this passport's machine readable area with the wrong spacing.
+The biggest stupidity was leaving the name Marthen Lussie that had been forged onto the original copy of this passport's machine readable area with the wrong spacing.
 And the signature is of somebody else entirely.
 This forgery is a real shocker.

 Here is another shocker.
 The name HARRY JIM is in a different font and bolder than the other printing.
 The same is on the machine readable line.
 Some of the data is in lower case, which is not used on passports.
 The photo happens to be of former FBI director James Comey and there is no bearer signature.
 One would think that a scammer would just scribble something, but leaving the signature line blank is a dead giveaway that the passport is a terrible forgery.